jwrodriguez/pytest/README.md

 # Sort an Array
-Use python to sort an array.
+Use python to sort a signed array of type int.
 Do not use the any functions given by python or imported through libraies.
+The only import statement you should have is "import array"

 ### Ex: